minekube/gate/README.md

 with a Minecraft version 1.16.1 and 1.8.x.
 Gate tries to connect you to one of the servers as specified in the configuration.

-Checkout the `/server` command
-(temporarily hardcoded until commands system has been added).

 > There will be an expressive documentation website for Gate later on!

-## Known Bugs / Limitations

-Remember that Gate is in a very early stage and there are many more things planned (e.g. command system, more events, stability etc.).

-- Can't login sometime in online mode.
-  - _Dev note: Is this due to Mojang API database latencies when replicating data for the `hasJoined` endpoint?_

 ## Extending Gate with custom code